What is it?

 - Diarrhea-related dehydration.
 Some research shows that consuming coconut water can help prevent dehydration in children with mild diarrhea.
 But there is no reliable evidence that it is any more effective than other beverages for this use.

-- Exercise-related dehydration.
+- Dehydration caused by exercise.
 Some athletes use coconut water to replace fluids after exercise.
-Coconut water seems to help rehydrate after exercise, but it does not appear to be more effective than sports drinks or plain water.
+Coconut water helps people rehydrate after exercise, but it does not appear to be more effective than sports drinks or plain water.
+Some athletes also use coconut water before exercise to prevent dehydration.
+Coconut water might work better than drinking plain water, but results are still preliminary.

 - High blood pressure.
 Some research suggests that drinking coconut water might lower blood pressure in people with high blood pressure.